Notalib/nativescript-accessibility-ext/README.md

 | no  | Is not important  |
 | no-hide-descendants | Force accessibility services to ignore the component and all of its children.
 For android < 19 treated as auto |

-The following are not implemented (yet)
+### The following are not implemented (yet)
 * accessibilityLabel (NativeScript implements this as automationText. android maps to ContentDescription and iOS to both accessibilityLabel and acccesibilityIdentifier)
 * onAccessibilityTap (iOS)
 * onMagicTap (iOS)
 * sendAccessibilityEvent (Android)

 ## Using the plugin

+To use the plugin in your nativescript-app, install and import the module:

 ```bash
 npm i --save @nota/nativescript-accessibility-ext